 In the News

 Here is a comprehensive list of all the publications of LUNAR related research and activities.
 The publications range from peer reviewed articles that have been published in various scientific journals to interviews with LUNAR team members by news broadcasting agencies.
-Below each item is a brief exerpt from the publication.

 - April 2013: Air & Space Magazine published an article titled "Beyond the Moon" detailing NASA's plans for the Orion Capsule and possible Earth-Moon L2 mission concepts: Beyond the Moon